0xAX/linux-insides/Booting/linux-bootstrap-2.md

 	ireg.di  = (size_t)&buf;
 ```

-The `ax` register must contain the number of the function (0xe820 in our case), `cx` register contains size of the buffer which will contain data about memory, `edx` must contain the `SMAP` magic number, `es:di` must contain the address of the buffer which will contain memory data and `ebx` has to be zero.
+* `ax` contains the number of the function (0xe820 in our case)
+* `cx` register contains size of the buffer which will contain data about memory
+* `edx` must contain the `SMAP` magic number
+* `es:di` must contain the address of the buffer which will contain memory data
+* `ebx` has to be zero.

 Next is a loop where data about the memory will be collected.
-It starts from the call of the 0x15 bios interrupt, which writes one line from the address allocation table.
+It starts from the call of the `0x15` BIOS interrupt, which writes one line from the address allocation table.
 For getting the next line we need to call this interrupt again (which we do in the loop).
 Before the next call `ebx` must contain the value returned previously:

 ```C
 	intcall(0x15, &ireg, &oreg);